tomatau/breko-hub/README.md

   + debug on both client and server
   + Server request logging
   + Redux logging both client and server dispatches
-- Universal tests (all through babel)
+- Universal Unit tests (all through babel)
   + Mocha
   + skin-deep for simple shallow component tests
   + enzyme on both server and client tests too... for more involved component tests
   + chai and some helper libs
+- Functional Tests (all through babel)
+  + Mocha
+  + Client render, routing logic
+  + Server render, route matching logic, headers and assets
+  + Server API routes
 - Lots of utilities
   + lodash and ramda both with babel optimisation plugins
   + more